 Have you ever had an extreme PB&J?
 A banana boat?
 Or a DIY grilled cheese bar?
 Waffle bar?
 Yum.
 Think of your favorite food and expand on your idea!

 74. Paint swatch icebreaker

 Go to your local hardware store where they sell or provide paint strips.
 Ask each student to write down things about themselves in each box and trade with another student.
-For example, in the first box “Name” second box “What they are most looking forward to” etc.
+For example, in the first box, write “name.”
+And the second box could say “What are you most looking forward to?”

 75. Classic board game or video game night